aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

 ## Deploy an example application to visualize metrics

-In this section we will deploy a sample application and extract metrics using the AWS OpenTelemetry collector
+In this section we will deploy Istio's Bookinfo sample application and extract metrics using the AWS OpenTelemetry collector.
+When downloading and configuring `istioctl`, there are samples included in the Istio package directory.
+The deployment files for Bookinfo are found in the `samples` folder.
+Additional details can be found on Istio's [Getting Started](https://istio.io/latest/docs/setup/getting-started/) documentation

 ### 1. Deploy the Bookinfo Application